30912hyl/AptAvailabilityAgent/README.md

-# The Martin — 1BR Availability Watcher
+# The Martin — Studio/1B/2B Availability Watcher

-Checks https://livethemartin.com/floorplans/ every ~10 minutes and sends you a Telegram message the moment a new 1-bedroom listing appears.
+Checks https://livethemartin.com/floorplans/ every ~10 minutes and sends you a Telegram message the moment a new listing appears/disappears.

 ## How it works